 Introduction

-Helicobacter pylori (H. pylori) is a Gram-negative microaerophilic pathogenic bacterium that colonizes the human gastric mucosa.
-It has been categorized to be the group I carcinogen for gastric cancer (1).
+Helicobacter pylori (H. pylori) is a Gram-negative microaerophilic pathogenic bacterium that colonises the human gastric mucosa.
+It has been categorised as a Group I carcinogen for gastric cancer (1).
 It infects approximately 50% of individuals worldwide.
 In Vietnam, the prevalence of H. pylori is very high (75%) (2).
-The rates of H. pylori infection in Vietnamese patients with chronic gastritis, gastric ulcer, duodenal ulcer and gastroduodenal ulcer ranges 59.9 - 69.9%, 77.8%, 85% - 95%, 85.3% - 93.6%, respectively (3).
-The incidence of gastric cancer in Vietnam has been reported to be the highest, compared to other South-East Asian countries (4).
-Successful H. pylori eradication has been demonstrated to not only heal peptic ulcers, but also prevent their recurrence and reduces the incidence of gastric cancer (3, 5).
+The rates of H. pylori infection in Vietnamese patients with chronic gastritis, gastric ulcers, duodenal ulcers and gastroduodenal ulcers range from 59.9-69.9%, 77.8%, 85% - 95%, and 85.3% - 93.6%, respectively (3).
+The incidence of gastric cancer in Vietnam has been reported to be the highest compared to other southeast Asian countries (4).
+Successful H. pylori eradication has been demonstrated to not only heal peptic ulcers but also prevent their recurrence and reduce the incidence of gastric cancer (3, 5).

 Amoxicillin is one of the key antibiotics often used to eradicate H. pylori in standard triple therapy (amoxicillin, clarithromycin and proton pump inhibitor) as the first-line treatment (6).
-However, the spread of amoxicillin and/or clarithromycin resistance H. pylori has become an important culprit of eradication failure.
+However, the spread of amoxicillin- and/or clarithromycin-resistant H. pylori has become an important cause of eradication failure.
 A high rate of clarithromycin resistance of H. pylori (72.6%) has been well documented in Vietnam (7).
-Additionally, recent data in Vietnam have shown that amoxicillin resistance rate of H. pylori differs across regions and seems to increase over time, from 1.1% in 2015 to 10.4% in 2016, and 15% in 2018 (3, 8, 9).
-This affects the effectiveness of H. pylori eradication therapies with these antibiotics.
+Additionally, recent data in Vietnam have shown that the amoxicillin resistance rate of H. pylori differs across regions and it seems to have increased over time, from 1.1% in 2015 to 10.4% in 2016 and 15% in 2018 (3, 8, 9).
+This threatens the effectiveness of H. pylori eradication therapies with these antibiotics.

-Point mutations in the genes coding the penicillin-binding proteins (PBPs) lead to a decreased affinity for the drug and result in amoxicillin resistance (10, 11).
-Among these, pbp1A gene seems to be one of the keys (12-15).
-There have been several studies on the molecular antibiotic resistance H. pylori in Vietnam, but most of them focused on clarithromycin and levofloxacin resistance (7, 9, 16).
+Point mutations in the genes coding for penicillin-binding proteins (PBPs) leads to a decreased affinity for the drug and results in amoxicillin resistance (10, 11).
+Among these genes, the pbp1A gene seems to be one of the keys (12-15).
+There have been several studies on the molecular antibiotic resistance of H. pylori in Vietnam, but most of them focused on clarithromycin and levofloxacin resistance (7, 9, 16).
 This is the first study conducted to investigate the molecular mechanism of amoxicillin resistance in H. pylori in Vietnam.

-The present study aimed to evaluate the prevalence of amoxicillin resistance H. pylori positive gastric biopsy specimens, as well as to investigate the point mutations in pbp1A gene in H. pylori sensitive and primary-resistant samples.
-This study contributes to uncover novel point mutations in pbp1A gene underlying this resistance effect.
+The present study aimed to evaluate the prevalence of amoxicillin-resistant H. pylori-positive gastric biopsy specimens and to investigate point mutations in the pbp1A gene in H. pylori-sensitive and primary-resistant samples.
+This study contributes to uncovering novel point mutations in the pbp1A gene underlying this resistance effect.

 Materials and Methods